Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 What a Productive Day Actually Looks Like

 Average field reps start driving and hope the day comes together.
-Good teams script the day before the tires move.
+Great teams script the day before the tires move.

 A productive field day usually follows this pattern: